JDNafz/JDNafz/README.md

-## Hello ladies, gentleman, binary and non-binary alike
+# Hello All

-### My name is JD!
+My name is JD!
 I've dedicated my time to coding everyday and I'm looking for my first job!

 I'm a dancer, human, and aspiring software engineer.
 I've been working this past year on developing my skills.
 I recently(1/23/2023) finished a [certification](https://certificate.algoexpert.io/AE-6df5b1a9c9) from AlgoExpert[(checkout their website)!](/AlgoExpert/AlgoExpertReadMe.md)

-# View my solutions to coding  questions on [AlgoExpert.io](https://www.algoexpert.io)
+## Checkout some of the work I did below

-I finished my certificate from AlgoExpert, 100 completed!
-[View the certificate here](https://certificate.algoexpert.io/AE-6df5b1a9c9)
+I finished my certificate from [AlgoExpert](https://www.algoexpert.io) by completing 100 problems!
+View the certificate [here.](https://certificate.algoexpert.io/AE-6df5b1a9c9)

 ## Questions